 - or for the ultra-experienced, climb the tallest mountain in Peru, Huascarán

-Huaraz used to be a great place for skiing, but global warming is causing melting the Pastoruri Glacier and skiing on the glacier is not possible anymore.
+Huaraz used to be a great place for skiing, but global warming is causing the melting of the Pastoruri Glacier and skiing on the glacier is not possible anymore.

 Things to do in Huaraz

-Possibilities are endless.
-I’m sharing our experience but you can find many more activities once you visit Huaraz, if this isn’t enough:
+The possibilities are endless.
+I’m sharing our experience, but you can find many more activities once you visit Huaraz if this isn’t enough:

 - cultural experience